 Symbol Item Definition or description R {th} Thermal resistance A value that indicates how many degrees K per unit electric power the junction temperature will rise over the externally specified point when the heat flow due to the power consumption of the junction is in equilibrium.
-R {th(j-c)} Thermal resistance Thermal resistance from junction (chip) to the case (base plate) surface.
-Rth(c-s) Contact thermal resistance Thermal resistance from the surface of the case (base plate) to the surface of the heat sink.
+R {th(j-c)} Thermal resistance Thermal resistance from junction (chip) to the surface of the case (baseplate).
+R {th(c-s)} Contact thermal resistance Thermal resistance from the surface of the case (base plate) to the surface of the heat sink.
 Normally, it is the value when thermal conductive grease is applied.